mwelauncher/EnigmaForge/README.md

 ## 🧠 About

 EnigmaForge focuses on simplicity and strength.
-With a clean **PyQt6 graphical interface**, it lets you load any Python script, choose between several obfuscation methods, and instantly generate a new, protected `.py` file.
+With a clean **Qt graphical interface**, it lets you load any Python script, choose between several obfuscation methods, and instantly generate a new, protected `.py` file.

 Unlike tools that compile your project into binary form, EnigmaForge leaves the packaging process (e.g., PyInstaller) entirely up to you — giving developers maximum control and flexibility.